All posts by admin

 Is your website up to date?

-Now is the time to give your website a check-up and even do an update!
+Now is the time to give your website a check-up and an update!

 Your website is a window into your business!
-With limited public mobility, more people are becoming internet-dependent during this national emergency and people are online and for even longer periods of time than ever before.
-Take a moment and check your own website or have us do it for you.
+With limited public mobility, more people are becoming internet-dependent during this national emergency, and people are online for even longer periods of time than ever before.
+Take a moment and check your own website, or have us do it for you.
 This is a perfect time to get your website up-to-date.
-Remember, the current Covid-19 crisis is not going to last forever and business will get back to a more normal pace.
-Although this is scary and unsettling, as long as we stay healthy, life will eventually resume back to normal for most of us.
+Remember, the current Covid-19 crisis is not going to last forever, and business will get back to a more normal pace.
+Although this is scary and unsettling, as long as we stay healthy, life will eventually return to normal for most of us.

 A few things to consider